neuralswarm/neuralswarm.github.io/_posts/2022-05-03-welcome-to-jekyll.markdown

 ---
 layout: post
+category: Learn
 title: Welcome to Jekyll!
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 image: assets/images/work/license-plate-recognition.jpg
-authors: [Timothy Leung]
-category: Learn
+author: tlyleung
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.